Mount Meridian, Indiana

 Mount Meridian is a village in Marion Township, Putnam County, Indiana that was originally called Carthage when it was laid out by William Heavin and Bryce W. Miller in 1833.

 It was later renamed so that it had the same name as its post-office.

 Primarily on US 40, it is approximately 40 mi west-south-west of Indianapolis and 8 mile south-east of Greencastle.

 A post office called Mount Meridian was established in 1835, and remained in operation until it was discontinued in 1905.

 Hurst Brothers

 In the late 19th century, the Hurst Brothers general merchants was run by Squire J. Hurst and his brother.

-Squire Hurst had came to Mount Meridian in 1885, having been a farmer in Greencastle and Warren Townships.
+Squire Hurst had gone to Mount Meridian in 1885, having been a farmer in Greencastle and Warren Townships.

 His older brother William Hurst had bought and shipped livestock until 1880.

 Alongside the mercantile partnership, Squire owned a 115 acre farm in Greencastle Township; whilst William was also a postmaster in Mount Meridian, and owned a 121 acre farm in Greencastle and Warren Townships.